ayaka14732/jax-smi/README.md

 See <https://twitter.com/ayaka14732/status/1565013139594551296> for more details.

-## Known Issues
+## Limitations

 Tracing can only be performed by one process at a time.
 If tracing is performed by multiple JAX processes, they will write the memory profiles to the same file, which will lead to conflicts.

 The `jax-smi` command line tool cannot detect if a memory profile file is out of date.
-Therefore, when no JAX process is running, the tool will read the outdated memory profile and will not be able to report that memory is not being used.
+Therefore, even if no JAX process is running, the tool will still read the outdated memory profile and report outdated memory usage information.